-Perform annual audits.

-Use the department's Uniform Chart of Accounts and Account Code Descriptions for Public School Districts for consistent reporting purposes.

-TCPS districts must follow state law as agreed to in the STEC agreement to be eligible to receive public funding.

-TCPS districts will be included in the federal disparity test for state-wide equalization.

-TCPS districts would not be required to make a local contribution.

-TCPS districts will use the same student count periods as all other districts of the state.
+- TCPS districts will ensure an annual audit is conducted. - TCPS districts will use DEED's Uniform Chart of Accounts and Account Code Descriptions for Public School Districts for consistent reporting purposes. - TCPS districts must follow applicable state law as agreed to in the STEC agreement to be eligible to receive public funding. - TCPS districts will be included in the federal disparity test for state-wide equalization. - TCPS districts would not be required to make a local contribution. - TCPS districts will use the same student count periods as all other districts of the state as outlined in statute.